Best Lightweight Hiking Shoes: Our Top 11 Picks

 But not in the way you might expect…

 While it might seem logical that heavier hiking shoes will be the burliest and most durable, the opposite is often true.
-The toughest shoe on our list is, without doubt, is the La Sportiva TX4 which weigh in at 1 lb.
+The toughest shoes on our list are the La Sportiva TX4, which weigh just 1 lb.
 10 oz.
-Other tough lightweights include the La Sportiva Spire and the Salomon X Ultra 3.
-The Moab, on the other hand, are among the least durable on our list.
+Other tough lightweights include the La Sportiva Spire and the Salomon X Ultra 4.
+The Moab (1lb.
+15 oz.), on the other hand, are among the least durable on our list.

 The take-home?
-Gauge every shoe on a case-by-case basis, paying close attention to the materials used in the upper and checking if there’s a protective rand.
-In our experience, the more leather/suede a shoe has, the more durable it will be, as mesh panels tend to tear or disintegrate over time.
+Gauge every shoe on a case-by-case basis, paying close attention to the materials used in the upper and midsole and checking if there’s a protective rand.
+Shoes with rands, leather/suede uppers, and a TPU midsole are often heavier, but also more durable.
+Knowing that a shoe that’s rand-free, mesh-rich, and has an EVA midsole might tear or disintegrate over time may make you rethink the importance of a few ounces.

 Close up of hiker tying hiking shoes with mesh panels